adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-The script replaces the select box with a text box and adds down arrow button, suggestions panel and status box.
+The script replaces the select box with a text box and adds a down arrow button, suggestions panel and status box.
 Then as the user types it shows suggestions to the user.

 Notes:

+- When focus is within the text box, pressing <kbd>down</kbd> moves focus to the first option in the panel.
-- Pressing <kbd>up</kbd> or <kbd>down</kbd> moves focus to the option.
+- When an option is focussed, pressing <kbd>down</kbd> moves focus to the next option.
+Pressing <kbd>up</kbd> moves focus to the previous option.
-- Pressing <kbd>enter</kbd>, <kbd>space</kbd> or clicking the option populates the text box and hides the suggestions.
+- When an option is focused, pressing <kbd>enter</kbd> or <kbd>space</kbd> or clicking/tapping the option populates the text box with the value and closes the menu.
 - Pressing <kbd>enter</kbd> when focus is within the text box implicitly submits the form (like normal).
 - Clicking the down arrow button, reveals all the possible options.
-- Pressing <kbd>escape</kbd> hides the options.
+- Pressing <kbd>escape</kbd> closes the menu.

-## 2. Choose departure (and return) date
+## 2. Choosing when to fly

 Dates are hard[^5].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Traditionally we've used 3 select boxes to capture dates&mdash;one for day, month and year.
 One of the redeeming qualities of select boxes is that they stop users entering wrong information.
 In the case of dates, even *this* doesn't hold up.
-This is because a user can, for example, select *31 February 2017* which is invalid.
+That's because a user can, for example, select *31 February 2017* which is invalid.

 ![Select boxes for dates](./images/date-select.png)
 [https://www.gov.uk/state-pension-age/y/age]

 The remaining reason to use select boxes is to avoid the problem of formats.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes.
-We can't determine the user's intent accurately.
-In turn this means we can't be forgiving, as we would otherwise like to be.
-We can do better than select boxes.
+We simply can't accurately determine the user's intent.
+And so, we can't be as forgiving, as we would otherwise like to be.

-But before we get to that, let's take a step back.
-Before we can design an optimal date field, we'll need to first understand what type of date we're expecting users to enter.
+With that said, before we can design the date component, we need to first understand what type of date we're asking users for.
 Goverment Digital Services (GDS) talks about this in the service manual[^6].
 It says *the way you should ask for dates depends on the types of date you’re asking for*.

-Let's discuss the 3 types of dates and see which one best fits our need.
+There are 3 main types of date.
+We'll explore each one now to determine which one best fits the need.

 ### Dates from documents

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-We took this exact approach when we designed the expiry date field, in chapter 2.
+We applied this guidance to the expiry date field, in chapter 2.
 We gave users a text box that expects a number matching the format on their card.
 Users simply copy what they see.

 ### Memorable dates

-The defacto thinking is that date pickers are always better than manually entering numbers for a date.
+The defacto thinking is that date pickers are always better than manually entering numbers.
 But for dates that are easy to remember, such as date of birth, this isn't true.
-It's often slower and harder to enter a memorable date in this manner, than it would be to type numbers into a text box unassisted.
+It's often slower and harder to enter a memorable date through a date picker, than it would be to type numbers directly into a text box unassisted.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
 Why 3 boxes?
 Because it solves the formatting issues we discussed before.

-How it might look:
+Here's how it might look:

 ![GDS date of birth](./images/gds-dob.png)

-HTML:

 ```HTML
 <div class="field">